SCRT-HQ/VaporShell/docs/glossary/Add-VSIoTTopicRuleKinesisAction.md

----
-layout: glossary
-title: Add-VSIoTTopicRuleKinesisAction
-categories: glossary
-label1: Category
-data1: Documentation
-label2: Depth
-data2: Deep
-schema: 2.0.0
----

 # Add-VSIoTTopicRuleKinesisAction

 ## SYNOPSIS
-Adds an AWS::IoT::TopicRule.KinesisAction resource property to the template
+Adds an AWS::IoT::TopicRule.KinesisAction resource property to the template.
+Describes an action to write data to an Amazon Kinesis stream.

 ## SYNTAX